-If CCSE staff determine a recipient continues to be eligible for DAHS but the number of units are changing, submit Form 2101, Authorization for Community Care Services, to the facility.
-If the facility does not agree with the service plan change, the facility representative must contact CCSE staff before the effective date of the change to resolve the disagreement.
+If the case worker determines that the individual continues to be eligible for DAHS, and if the number of units changes, submit Form 2101, Authorization for Community Care Services, to the facility.
+If the facility does not agree with the service plan change, the facility representative must contact the case worker before the effective date of the change, if possible, to resolve the disagreement.